Why Removing Junk, Decluttering and Organizing Before Your Move is Important

 - Want to rid yourself of junk for free?
 Believe it or not it may be a possibility for you.
 A new niche of junk removal opened not too long ago and it doesn't cost you a dime.
 The catch?
 These companies are recouping their costs by selling commodities such as copper, typically found in old appliances and electronics.
 Chances are they will only provide this service if you meet their criteria.

 - If you have a pickup truck or know someone who does, make a few trips to the dump for very small and affordable fee.
-If you're friends aren't available to help you can always hire our movers to do the heavy lifting for you.
+If you're friends aren't available to help you can always hire moving help to do the heavy lifting for you.

 - If you don't have the time or patience, or if you simply have too much junk you can hire a professional junk removal company to do it for you.